tZ3ma/dcttools/README.rst

 -------

-Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *maputils* is free and open source software.
+Distributed under the terms of the `MIT license`_ (`Github Repo Link`_), *dcttools* is free and open source software.

 Issues